Acne Scarring Glasgow

 90% of acne sufferers have have some form of acne scarring which is permanent and it can be quite impactful of their daily lives.

 Ever Clinic in Glasgow have made significant investment in past few years to bring patients with acne scarring an answer to their problem.
 Ever Clinic’s experts are on hand with access to multiple modalities to help reverse the damage acne scarring has on your face.
-We can also proudly boast we have access to the ONLY Erbium: YAG fully ablative laser in Scotland, giving you simply stunning results.
+We can also proudly boast we have access to the ONLY Erbium: YAG and CO2 fully ablative lasers in Scotland, giving you simply stunning results.
 Additionally we also are the only one of two clinics in the UK that has a Taylor Liberator, a device which delivers amazing results for acne scarring.
 More on Dr Cormac and the Taylor Liberator can be read here.

 Your medical professional will take you through a consultation to understand exactly what your expectations and desires are, helping us achieve optimal outcomes.
 Local anaesthetic will be applied to ensure maximal comfort.